riffluv/ito/claudedocs/expert-mode-review-request.md

-# 🎯 Expert Mode Feature Review Request
+# 🎯 Hand Display Mode Feature Review Request

 ## 📋 Review Objective

-Please conduct a comprehensive technical review of the newly implemented **Expert Mode** feature for the Online ITO card game.
+Please conduct a comprehensive technical review of the newly implemented **Hand Display Mode** feature for the Online ITO card game.
 This feature allows players to choose between two display modes when creating rooms:
-- **協力モード (Cooperation Mode)**: Shows all players' cards (default)
+- **🤝 みんなの手札 (Everyone's Hand)**: Shows all players' cards (default)
-- **エキスパートモード (Expert Mode)**: Shows only the player's own card
+- **👤 自分の手札 (My Own Hand)**: Shows only the player's own card

 ## 🎮 Feature Overview

-**Business Logic**: Expert mode provides a more authentic "hand of cards" feeling for experienced players by hiding other players' cards in the waiting area, while maintaining full game functionality.
+**Business Logic**: The "My Own Hand" mode provides a more authentic "hand of cards" feeling by hiding other players' cards in the waiting area, while maintaining full game functionality.

 **Implementation Date**: 2025-09-12
 **Status**: ✅ Complete and deployed